Equity Policy and Procedures

 Retaliation against an individual who makes a report alleging a violation of this Policy or who participates in the information-gathering or resolution of such a report is prohibited.
 Retaliation exists when materially adverse action, including reputational harm, is taken against an individual because of that individual’s participation in the protected activity under this Policy.
 Protected activity includes, but is not limited to, making a good-faith report of conduct in violation of this Policy, cooperating in good faith in information gathering related to a report under this Policy, and/or testifying as a witness to any report of conduct in violation of this Policy.

-Retaliation should be promptly reported to the Director of Title IX.
+Retaliation should be promptly reported to the Director of Equity and Title IX Coordinator.
 Equity Officers have the discretion to address retaliation concerns promptly.
 Any acts of retaliation shall be grounds for disciplinary action up to and including termination of employment or expulsion, independent of the sanction or supportive measures imposed in response to the underlying report.

 VI.
 Resolution Process

-The Director of Title IX will coordinate the College’s response to a discrimination or harassment report.
-The Director of Title IX may also assign their duties under this Policy to a designee.
+The Director of Equity and Title IX Coordinator will coordinate the College’s response to a discrimination or harassment report.
+The Director of Equity and Title IX Coordinator may also assign their duties under this Policy to a designee.

 A. Definitions